Sringaravelan: Plot

 Kannan gets scared hearing this.
 But he doesn't want to lose Radhu.
 DGP orders Kannan to leave the house before the next morning.
-At night, when Kannan was sitting at the veranda of the outhouse, he notices someone trying to shoot Radhu and in the nick of time, intending to prevent it from happening, there ensues a fight with the assassin.
+At night, when Kannan was sitting at the veranda of the outhouse, he notices someone baefing into the house and trying to shoot Radhu and in the nick of time, intending to prevent it from happening, there ensues a fight with the assassin.
 Learning that all have woken up, he escapes.
 DGP, who had ordered Kannan to leave demands not to go until the killer is found.
 Kannan brings Yesu (who disguises as an astrologer) to the house for help.
 One day, Varmaji finds Radhu with Kannan and slaps him.
 But he realises that they are in love and Varmaji accepts it.
 He plans to get Radhu married to Kannan.
 He had a wish to have Revathy's marriage at a temple in Mellkkallur, but now he plans to make Radhu's marriage there.
 He asks DGP whether to take Radhu out but he refuses.
 Yesu helps Kannan to bring Radhu to Mellkkallur through his friend Mahalingam who is a kidnapping specialist.
 But while searching for Radhu, DGP and his men threaten Yesu to check astrologically where Radhu is and he tells that she is going to Mellkkallur.
 He asks their manager Govindan Nair where Varmaji went and he tells Varmaji went to a temple in Thrissur for a pooja for Radhu.
 This confuses them and they go to Thrissur to find Radhu, but they fail to get her.
 Then they goes to Mellkkallur temple to find her.
 Meanwhile, Kannan goes to a lodge where Varmaji is and tells that their plan succeeded.
 He finds his parents there who came to see Kannan's marriage.
 They finds Yesu in the astrologer look and tells Varmaji that Yesu is a Christian.
 Kannan apologies to Varmaji and tells that he brought Yesu for a help but he didn't think that Yesu will come as an astrologer.
 Then they goes to temple for the wedding.
-When Kannan goes to tie the thali knot on Radhu, the killer who tried to kill Radhu on that day comes there again and tries to shoot them but they escapes.
+When Kannan goes to tie the thali knot on Radhu, the killer who tried to kill Radhu earlier comes there again and tries to shoot them but they escapes.
 DGP comes there and saves them.